Instrument Care & Reprocessing Guide

 Before You Get Started:

 • It is important to make sure all staff are properly trained in using the chemicals and equipment necessary to reprocess instruments.
-All staff must wear protective gear including non-puncture gloves, eye shields, and gowns to protect
+All staff must wear protective gear including non-puncture gloves, eye shields, and gowns to protect clothing.

-• All instruments should be handled with care throughout the reprocessing cycle to avoid both personal injury and damage caused to instruments from
+• All instruments should be handled with care throughout the reprocessing cycle to avoid both personal injury and damage caused to instruments from mishandling.

 • Distilled water must be used in all cleaning and sterilization processes.
 Minerals, salts, and high chloride content in tap and drinking water will cause discoloration, corrosion and pitting on instrument surfaces when the water dries.
-Distilled water is free of any impurities and additives and will not tarnish instrument surfaces when used *
+Distilled water is free of any impurities and additives and will not tarnish instrument surfaces when used properly.*

 A note on disinfectants: